 A variety of fuels and lubricating and hydraulic oils will be used during the transport, construction and operation of the station.
-The type of fuels and oils include aviation kerosene (Jet A1), unleaded gasoline, white gas, propane and minor quantities of oils.
+The type of fuels and oils include Jet A1, unleaded gasoline, white gas, propane and minor quantities of oils.

-Most fuels will be transported in bulk in 12m3 sledge-based bunded bulk fuel tanks.
-Some fuel and oils will also be transported in UN classified 205 litre tight-head drums.
+Most fuels will be transported in 200 litre tight-head drums.
 Small cans (20 litres) will be used at the station and during field work for storage and transportation of smaller quantities of fuel.

-Fuel and oil spills may occur during maintenance and fuelling of aircraft, vehicles, generators, stoves and heaters, and by leakage from bulk fuel tanks, depoted drums or small cans.
+Fuel and oil spills may occur during maintenance and fuelling of aircraft, vehicles, generators, stoves and heaters, and by leakage from fuel drums or small cans.
 Fuelling of vehicles and leakage from damaged drums are the most likely sources of fuel spills.
+Most spills are likely to be less than 5 litres.

-Most spills are likely to be less than 5 litres and the maximum risk is the loss of a bulk fuel tank.
+The maximum risk is the loss of the storage fuel tank in the station.
 Damage to the supply vessel at the coast could lead to a large fuel spill.